Movie projector: Single-reel system

-There are two largely used single-reel systems (also known as long-play systems) today: the tower system (vertical feed and takeup) and the platter system (non-rewinding; horizontal feed and takeup).
+There are two widely used single-reel systems (also known as long-play systems) today: the tower system (vertical feed and takeup) and the platter system (non-rewinding; horizontal feed and takeup).

 The tower system largely resembles the two-reel system, except in that the tower itself is generally a separate piece of equipment used with a slightly modified standard projector.
 The feed and takeup reels are held vertically on the axis, except behind the projector, on oversized spools with 12,000 ft capacity or about 133 minutes at 24 frame/s.
 This large capacity alleviates the need for a changeover on an average-length feature; all of the reels are spliced together into one giant one.
 The tower is designed with four spools, two on each side, each with its own motor.
 This allows the whole spool to be immediately rewound after a showing; the extra two spools on the other side allow for a film to be shown while another is being rewound or even made up directly onto the tower.
-Each spool requires its own motor in order to set proper tensioning for the film, since it has to travel (relatively) much further between the projector film transport and the spools.
+Each spool requires its own motor in order to set proper tensioning for the film since it has to travel (relatively) much further between the projector film transport and the spools.
 As each spool gains or loses film, the tension must be periodically checked and adjusted so that the film can be transported on and off the spools without either sagging or snapping.

 In a platter system the individual 20-minute reels of film are also spliced together as one large reel, but the film is then wound onto a horizontal rotating table called a platter.
 Three or more platters are stacked together to create a platter system.
-Most of the platters in a platter system will be occupied by film prints; whichever platter happens to be empty serves as the "take-up reel" to receive the film that is playing from another platter.
+Most of the platters in a platter system will be occupied by film prints; whichever platter happens to be empty serves as the take-up reel to receive the film that is playing from another platter.